youpaw/snowcrash/level04/Resources/explain.md

     netstat -tuln
     tcp6       0      0 :::4242                 :::*                    LISTEN

-We can connect to it via curl and provide argument via get parameters:
+We can connect to it via curl and provide argument via GET parameters:

     curl localhost:4747?x=smth
     smth